 Radionucleotides Released from Anthropogenic Activities Threaten Humans and Wildlife on a Global Scale

-wall of ice on the right side of the image with different layers with hues of dark color of left top corner is a little triangle of deep blue sky
+small image of a wall of ice with different layers hues of dark color with a small area of deep blue sky .

 Artificial radionucleotides released from anthropogenic activities emit beta (β) particles during decay, which are transported through atmospheric circulation and eventually deposited somewhere on the earth, including in glaciers during snowfall.